metacpan/metacpan-cpan-extracted/distros/C/CBOR-Free/README.md

 Notes on mapping CBOR to Perl:

-- CBOR UTF-8 strings become Perl UTF-8 strings.
-CBOR binary strings become Perl binary strings.
+- CBOR text strings become Perl character strings.
+CBOR binary strings become Perl byte strings.
 (This may become configurable later.)

-    Note that invalid UTF-8 in a CBOR UTF-8 string is considered invalid input and will thus prompt a thrown exception.
+    Note that invalid UTF-8 in a CBOR text string is considered invalid input and will thus prompt a thrown exception.

 - The only map keys that `decode()` accepts are integers and strings.